 “Apply three pumps of mousse to the small area of hair, and then brush it again to detangle,” explains Jones-Bond, who says to use an endpaper to grab some of the uneven hair strands into the roller.
 “Put the paper in the middle of the hair, slide it to the ends, and pull gently.
 Pick up the roller and roll the hair and the endpaper around the roller all the way up to the root.”

 If you want a tighter root, you can two-strand twist only the root of your hair before rolling it.
 This will make the root less puffy and the hair more defined.

 Pull Your Hair Taut

 The importance of this step can't be emphasized enough.
 To get the best results from your roller set, you must wait until your hair is completely dry before removing the rollers.
 Taking them out with any sign of dampness puts your hair at risk for frizz and fallen curls.
-Air drying can take a very long time, so a hood or bonnet dryer is a smart investment if roller setting is your go-to styling method.

 You may want to apply a heat protectant before sitting under the dryer to keep your hair protected from the heat; although this is indirect heat, a little extra protection helps to maintain your healthiest strands.
-When your hair is dry, remove the rollers and let your hair sit for several minutes before combing or doing any additional styling.
-Now's the time to apply small amounts of any serums or lightweight oils to finish off your look.

 These tips not only work for magnetic rollers, but also for flexi rod sets.
 Don't be discouraged if your first couple of attempts fall flat.
 Continue practicing your technique and your roller setting skills will improve.